alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```
 ### Update Final Texture

-In this method we draw all the necessary textures in the final_texture using the render target as we have done before.
+In `UpdateFinalTexture()` method we draw all the necessary textures in the final_texture using the render target as we have done before.
 We will do the drawing in this order ( like photoshop layers ):

  - Set `final_texture` as  render target
  - Clear texture (erase all and draw a black background)